-Condition assessment performed through our routine maintenance program between 2017 and 2021 identified a number of condition issues across these lines.
-Laboratory testing has also identified that some insulators have reached end of life due to deteriorated insulation resistance.
+Condition assessment performed through our routine maintenance program between 2017 and 2021 identified several condition issues on Line 16.
+Laboratory testing has also identified that some insulators have reached end of serviceable life due to deteriorated insulation resistance.
 A significant proportion of the steel transmission structures are impacted by various levels of deterioration and corrosion.
-The affected components include tower steelwork, foundations, insulators, conductor and earthwire fittings, earthwire, and deteriorated tower earthing.
+The affected components include conductor fittings, earthwire fittings and corona rings, foundations and tower steelwork, as well as components related to public safety such as climbing deterrents and signage.

-Corrosion greatly increases the likelihood of conductor drops and presents consequent safety and bushfire risk to our personnel and the public, as well as resulting in reactive maintenance costs to repair the failed elements.
-While this is the case for any corroded elements of the transmission network, the bushfire risks are exacerbated for the lines in question as they traverse substantial sections of bushland, much of which surrounds residential and urban areas.
+Corrosion greatly increases the likelihood of structure failure, which leads to conductor drop and presents consequent safety and bushfire risk to our personnel and the public, as well as resulting in reactive maintenance costs to repair the failed elements.
+While this is the case for any corroded elements of the transmission network, the bushfire risks are exacerbated for Line 16 as the line traverses substantial sections of bushland and rural agricultural areas between Marulan and Avon.